Distracted-E421/nixos-cursor/examples/declarative-extensions/README.md

 ## What This Example Does

 **Semi-declarative approach**:
-- ✅ Declares extensions in Nix config
+- - Declares extensions in Nix config
-- ✅ Auto-installs on system activation
+- - Auto-installs on system activation
-- ⚠️ Cursor can still modify extensions
+- WARNING: Cursor can still modify extensions
-- ⚠️ Not immutable (Cursor owns `~/.cursor/extensions/`)
+- WARNING: Not immutable (Cursor owns `~/.cursor/extensions/`)

 **Think of it as**: "Declarative defaults with mutable runtime"